sparkflows/sparkflows-docs/docs/developer-guide/executing-workflows.rst

 In the workflow, these variables can be used with ``$name1    $name2`` Specific nodes make use of the variables by substituting $name with the value provided for the name.

-Workflow JSON
-^^^^^^^^^^^^^

-In Sparkflows, there are 2 json representations of the workflow.
+.. note::  In Fire, there are 2 json representations of the workflow.

            * One is used in the Sparkflows UI
            * The other is used when submitting to the spark cluster.
 The one used for submitting on to the spark cluster does not have fields like the x and y positions.

-  The View JSON Workflow page of the Workflow displays both the JSON representations of the workflow.
-Analysis Flow Fire JSON should be used when submitting the workflow to the cluster with spark-submit:
+           * The View JSON Workflow page of the Workflow displays both the JSON representations of the workflow.
+Analysis Flow Fire JSON should be used when submitting the workflow to the cluster with spark-submit.

 Scheduling Workflow execution with Scheduler of choice
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^